 As a church school, our daily act of collective worship is an important element of what we do at All Saints.
 Each half term we focus on one of our Christian values: Community, Hope, Joy, Wisdom, Dignity and Peace.
 Through reflecting on these values, the children are encouraged to make links between the Christian faith and their own lives.
 We also incorporate aspects of British Values and PSHE (personal, social and health education) to complement our value and enhance our provision.

 Worship is led by different members of our community, including church leaders, our headteacher, teachers and even the children themselves!
+One of the key leadership roles in our school is that of Worship Squad.
+This is made up of children from Y1-Y6, who take a lead role in worship and also work towards developing spirituality in our school.

 Please find our collective worship plans below: